black-sliver/evermizer/README.txt

   Fix missables:
     Directly reward Queen's Key to inventory
-    Make Revealer and Escape still obtainable when Horace is gone Uses tinymt64 for platform-independend RNG.
+    Make Revealer and Escape still obtainable when Horace is gone All rooms with gourds/chests/pots can be re-entered with gourdomizer on Uses tinymt64 for platform-independend RNG.
 See tinymt64.h for lincense Allow for ROM to grow to 4MB if required
   Allow skipping of intro with no prior save file